-2.2 Hardware Prefetchers
+2.2.
+Hardware Prefetchers

-In most of our experiments, we use a stream prefetcher similar to the one used in IBM's POWER 4/5 [39].
-Stream prefetchers are commonly used in many processors [39], [6], [12] since they do not require significant hardware cost and work well for a large number of applications.
+In most of our experiments we use a stream prefetcher similar to the one used in IBM's POWER 4/5 [34].
+Stream prefetchers are commonly used in many processors [34, 9] since they do not require significant hardware cost and work well for a large number of applications.
 They try to identify sequential streams of data that the application needs by closely monitoring and recording previous sequential accesses.
 Once a stream is identified, prefetch requests are sent out for data further down the stream so that when the processor actually demands the data, it will already be in the cache.
-As such, stream prefetchers are likely to generate many useful row-hit prefetch requests which PADC can take advantage of.
-Therefore, we achieve significant performance improvements with PADC combined with a stream prefetcher.
+As such, stream prefetchers are likely to generate many useful row-hit prefetch requests which our PADC can take advantage of.
+Therefore, we achieve significant performance improvements with our PADC combined with a stream prefetcher.
 Our implementation of a stream prefetcher is explained in the next section.

 We also evaluated our mechanism with other prefetchers.
-The stride prefetcher [1] is similar to the stream prefetcher, but instead of identifying only sequential streams, it detects sequences of addresses that differ by a constant value (stride) and generates prefetch requests that continue in the stride pattern.
-The Markov Prefetcher [9], a correlationbased prefetcher, records in a large table the cache miss addresses that follow a cache miss.
+The stride prefetcher [1] is similar to the stream prefetcher but instead of identifying only sequential streams, it detects sequences of addresses that differ by a constant value (stride) and generates prefetch requests that continue in the stride pattern.
+The Markov Prefetcher [7], a correlation-based prefetcher, records in a large table the cache miss addresses that follow a cache miss.
 If the same miss occurs again, the table is accessed, and prefetch requests to the recorded next address(es) are generated.
-We also evaluated PADC with the previously proposed C/DC prefetcher [27].
-This prefetcher divides the address space statically into fixed-size regions (CZones) and finds patterns among miss addresses within a region.
-It uses delta correlations to detect patterns more complex than simple strides and generates prefetch requests that follow the detected pattern.
-Note that all of these prefetchers can also generate a significant number of row-hit prefetch requests especially for streaming/striding address/correlation patterns.
-In the results section, we show that PADC can improve performance when combined with any of these prefetchers and is not restricted to working with only a stream prefetcher.
+We also evaluated our PADC with the previously proposed, CZone/ Delta Correlation (C/DC) prefetcher [24].
+This prefetcher divides the address space statically into fixed size regions (CZones) and finds patterns among miss addresses within a region.
+It uses delta correlations to detect patterns more complex than simple strides, and generates prefetch requests that follow the detected pattern.
+Note that all of these prefetchers can also generate a significant amount of row-hit prefetch requests, especially for streaming/striding address/correlation patterns.
+In the results section we show that our PADC can improve performance when combined with any of these prefetchers and is not restricted to working with only a stream prefetcher.

-2.3 Stream Prefetcher
+2.3.
+Stream Prefetcher

-We discuss an implementation of an aggressive stream prefetcher (similar to the one used in the IBM POWER4/5 [39]) used to collect most of our experimental results.
-The stream prefetcher we use for the evaluations is the best performing among the large set of prefetchers we examined.
-It improves IPC by 20 percent, on average, compared to no prefetching for the 55 SPEC 2000/2006 benchmarks when employed with a demand-first scheduling policy.
-The stream prefetcher prefetches cache lines into the L2 cache.
+We discuss an implementation of an aggressive stream prefetcher (similar to the one used in the IBM POWER4/5 [34]) used to collect most of our experimental results5.
+The stream prefetcher prefetches cache lines into the L2 cache6.

 Each stream entry in the stream prefetcher monitors a range of consecutive cache line addresses beginning at a starting pointer (S) and ending at S plus a prefetch distance (D).
 We call this range of consecutive cache line addresses a monitoring region.
 We also associate with the stream prefetcher a prefetch degree (N).
-When a new (not part of an existing stream) cache miss occurs, a stream entry is allocated and the cache line address is recorded as S. When subsequent cache accesses (both cache hits and misses) within a small distance from S occur, the direction of prefetching is determined and the monitoring region is set up starting with S and ending with S+D. If an L2 cache access happens within the monitoring region, N consecutive prefetch requests from cache line address S+D+1 to S+D+N are sent to the memory system.
+When a new (not part of an existing stream) cache miss occurs, a stream entry is allocated and the cache line address is recorded as S. When subsequent cache accesses (both cache hits and misses) within a small distance from S occur, the direction of prefetching is determined and the monitoring region is setup starting with S and ending with S+D. If an L2 cache access happens within the monitoring region, N consecutive prefetch requests from cache line address S+D+1 to S+D+N are sent to the memory system.
 After prefetches are sent, the monitoring region is shifted in the direction of prefetching by the number of the requests sent.
+The timeliness and aggressiveness of the stream prefetcher are functions of both D and N.